data-derp/documentation/databricks/setup-single-user-cluster.md

 # Set up a Databricks Single User Cluster

 For any workload in Databricks, you'll need a cluster.
+This particular cluster allows a single individual to access it and comes enabled with Unity Catalog.
 You can create a cluster (menu item: Create > Cluster) through the UI.

 ## Through the UI